Symplectic Tiling Billiards, Planar Linkages, and Hyperbolic Geometry: Symplectic Tiling Billiards

+\begin{lemma} For a pair of rationally rotated grids, it is impossible for an orbit on the left (or on the right) to remain forever on the $4$ edges incident to a single vertex. \end{lemma}

+\startproof We will suppose that this happens on the left.
+Let $V_L$ be the vertex on the left that the orbit moves around.
+As the orbit on the left side moves around $V_L$ is must always make a $\pi/2$ degree turn, either clockwise or counterclockwise.
+But then the orbit on the right must forever hit horizontal and vertical edges in alternation.
+But then there is a vertex $V_R$ on the right such that the orbit on the right stays on the $4$ edges incident to $V_R$.

+Suppose the orbit on the left gets closer to $V_L$ after $4$ steps.
+Then, by symmetry, the orbit spirals in towards $V_L$ in a geometric series: the distance to $V_L$ drops by a definite factor $\lambda<1$ at each revolution.
+Theorem \ref{LR} says that on the right the distance from the orbit to $V_R$ increases by $1/\lambda$ after each revolution.
+(This result would be easy to work out by hand in our setting here.)
+But then the orbit on the right eventually escapes and we have a contradiction.

+The other possibility is that the orbit on the left is periodic.
+But then the grids are rotated by $\pi/4$ degrees relative to each other.
+These are not rationally rotated grids. \endproof

+Lemma \ref{shoot} gives some explanation for why the orbits in Figure 2.2 and Figure 2.3 seem to spiral close to a vertex and then suddenly shoot out.

-Figure 5 shows a picture of an unbounded orbit on $(A,A_{7/11})$.
+Figure 2.3 shows a picture of an unbounded orbit on $(A,A_{7/11})$.
 I picked this parameter somewhat randomly.
 After making two big spirals, the orbit starts heading southeast in a periodic pattern with a drift.
-The orbit is clearly unbounded, though I did not write down a formal proof.
+The orbit is clearly unbounded, though I did not attempt a proof.

 Some parameters seem to support both unbounded orbits and bounded orbits.
-I intend to write a program which colors the points in the phase space of the system according to whether they have a bounded or unbounded orbit.
-I bet this will be a pretty picture.
+It would be nice to classify the rational parameters according to which kinds of orbits they support.

-For irrational parameters, one can sometimes get entirely periodic orbits.
+For irrationally rotated square grids, one can sometimes get entirely periodic orbits.
 For instance, if we play on $(A,B)$, where $B$ is obtained by rotating $A$ $\pi/4$ radians, then all orbits are periodic, and they make squares in each factor.
+Compare the end of the proof of Lemma \ref{shoot}.